xanderhendriks/tv-slider/README.rst

 Usage
 -----
-Start the service with the following command:

-``sudo systemctl start tv-slider``

-Now the device can be access at the following url: `tv-slider:5000 <http://tv-slider:5000>`_
+The webpage can be access at the following url: `tv-slider:5000 <http://tv-slider:5000>`_